vincenzozimb/DeepLearningTheory/book/content/chapter0/kronecker.md

 - The vectorization operation is a _linear_ operation

-- For every matrix M, it is always possible to write it as:
+- For every matrix M, it is always possible to write:

 $$
 M = \sum_{ij} M_{ij} e_i e_j^\top